aurielfournier/CV/Auriel_Fournier_CV.md

 ## Peer-Reviewed Publications In Review
 *In Review* Butler, C.J., **Fournier, A.M.V.**, Wilson, Jennifer K. *Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.*
 -
-*In Review* **Fournier, A.M.V., White, E.A, Heard, S.B. *How site-selection bias may drive apparent population declines in long-term studies*
--
 *In Review* **Fournier, A.M.V.,** Bond, A.L., Holford, A, Leighton, M. *The False Promise of Unpaid Work: Detrimental Effects of Internships to Science Graduates* Careers*
 -
 **Fournier, A.M.V.,** Mengel, D.C., Gbur, E., Raedeke, A., Krementz, D.G. *Addressing uncertainty in wetland bird community response to early autumn wetland flooding in a structured decision-making framework*